DWORDLARK/Server-Info-Display/Readme.txt

 [Join Server]:
 Connect to selected server.
-*It requires setting Hidden and Dangerous 2 install location in Settings.ini (HD2dir)
+*It requires setting Hidden and Dangerous 2 install location in Settings.ini (HD2dir) *Double-click on selected server also ables to connect.

 [Refresh Selected List]
 Manual info update for selected server list.